johncrimmins/CollabCanvas-FinalSubmission/docs/architecture-overview.md

 * **Selectors** per object to keep 60 FPS.
 * **Previews** are throttled, TTL-guarded, and cleaned up with **onDisconnect().remove()**.
 * **IDs** are client-chosen (`nanoid`) for stable optimistic UI.

+---

+## 10) Anti-patterns (project-specific)

+* **Proactive diagnostics overlays/tooling**: Do not build dev-only overlays (e.g., on-canvas diagnostics panels) or telemetry hooks by default.
+Use browser DevTools during development.
+Add diagnostics/telemetry only retroactively if we hit major bugs that require extra visibility.
+This keeps the product/UI surface minimal and prevents accidental client/RSC boundary issues.